nathanshim12345/NathanS_BlueStampPortfolio/index.md

 ![Headstone Image](Adobe Express - file.jpg)
 Figure# - Traffic light arduino project

 My first milestone was to connect the flex sensor to the esp32 (main controlling unit), and also add threshold values.
 The code I'd have to make is that when the threshold is exceeded by bending the sensor, the LED and piezo buzzer that I connected would beep and turn on.
 The flex sensor is a big resistor, and bending it to a certain degree changes the resistance values.
 Conductive ink sits on the top of the flex sensor, and when it is bent, the ink outside of the bend is stretched, leading to increased resistance.
 This is what changed the actual number values that were output by the sensor (see figure below).
 I printed these flex sensor values to find my threshold for the LED and buzzer.
 When the flex sensor is straight, it outputs a value of 1800, and when bending to a degree the number increases or decreases.
 Since I planned to use the flex sensor for detecting bend in only one direction, I only need one threshold.
 I set my LED and buzzer threshold at 2400.
-The code allows it so that once the flex sensor threshold is exceeded, the led and buzzer status is set to HIGH which turns it on, and in the other case, they are both set to LOW (see code below, Milestone 1 code, Appendix).
+The code allows it so that once the flex sensor threshold is exceeded, the led and buzzer status is set to HIGH which turns it on, and in the other case, they are both set to LOW.
+I used analog read because the flex sensor is connected to pinA6 on the esp32, which is an analog pin.
+When the sensor bends, the resistance changes, so voltage at the analog pin changes, and the analog read reads the data values.(see code below, Milestone 1 code, Appendix).

 ![image](https://github.com/user-attachments/assets/8f77114c-049b-442f-a3d8-8aeb1de83724)
 Figure# - Flex sensor diagram